66 Federal Credit Union v. Tucker

 Karjeker, Alexander Jonathan (Georgetown University, 2012)THE MUNICIPAL BOND FEDERAL TAX EXEMPTION AND NATIONAL CREDIT CONDITIONS

-Unknown author (1861)Illustrated Civil War envelopes with patriotic symbols, slogans and cartoons, mostly Northern, including a few Southern ones.
+Unknown creator (1861)Illustrated Civil War envelopes with patriotic symbols, slogans and cartoons, mostly Northern, including a few Southern ones.